Information on the processing of personal data in compliance with Articles 13 and 14 of EU Regulation 2016/679 (referred to below as the GDPR)

 In particular, processing is executed with the following tools and procedures:

-• Portal for purchasing the document certifying the payment of the Access Fee or for obtaining the document confirming exclusion/exemption from payment;
+• The Portal for purchasing the document certifying the payment of the Access Fee or for obtaining the document confirming exclusion/exemption from payment;

 • Digital tools and software applications used during inspections conducted in the territory;